time-domain-os/time-domain-os-spec-/README.md

 - No implementation details are included.
 - No formulas, thresholds, or algorithms are disclosed.
 - This repository is for conceptual exploration only.

+## Background

+Modern operating systems rely heavily on event-driven scheduling.
+However, event-driven models struggle with jitter, instability, and unpredictable load changes.
+A time-domain approach provides a more stable foundation by observing drift and phase transitions.

+No formulas, thresholds, or implementation logic will ever be published in this repository.